by Ricky Toledano

 As the great Rita Lee said, “Ageing is not for sissies”.

-“Of course the past was better, Ricky!” said a great and wise friend in Brazil, who is old enough to remember the recent past of a contemporary and uncomfortable Rio de Janeiro we had been analyzing over a beer.
+“Of course the past was better, Ricky!” said a great and wise friend in Brazil, who is old enough to remember the recent past of the contemporary and uncomfortable Rio de Janeiro we had been analyzing over a beer.
 A little stunned by his exclamation, I sifted through his words, trying to sort out the pebbles of sarcasm.
 In seeing me struggle while scratching my chin, he asked, “Do you know why?
 Do you remember the theme song for the World Cup in México, 1970?”

 “Of course not.
 I was born the year after.”

 “Well, I will never forget it: ‘90 milhões em ação’”, he began singing and pumping the table before he stopped to explain, “Today we are not 90m in action: We are 208m!
 That means that the population has more than doubled in less than 50 years, but that is not the worst of it: the country has not developed to sustain such growth.
 Back in those days, there was industrial production.
 I lived in Vila Isabel district – happy as all youth are and as everyone always remembers their youth – in a carefree city of 4m inhabitants.
 The city has swollen into more than double that amount in a city without infrastructure or jobs!
 Without space!
 I could walk across town at ten-years-old (today we don’t let our children so much as open the front door alone!) to visit my father who worked in a textile factory that employed a lot of people.
 A lot of them!
 I remember him taking me around the factory to see an army at work… and it was not the only one in Rio de Janeiro!
-Today we are a nation that just produces commodities – which have been mechanized – and the people still insist that they need formal labor contracts to guarantee a future threatened by technology that changes every day… as if such guarantees even work in developed countries!”
+Today we are a nation that just produces commodities – which have been mechanized – and the people still insist that they need formal labor contracts to guarantee a future threatened by technology that changes every day… as if such guarantees even mean anything in developed countries!”

 Taking a dramatic pause before making his point, he stretched out his arms to breathe deeply before he hilariously bellowed the obvious in his baritone voice: “É lógico que o povo tem saudade da época da ditadura, pô!”
 Of course people miss the dictatorship!
 Everyone misses the past, dammit!”

 “Nostalgia!”
 I responded, biting the hateful word between my teeth.
 It is an emotion I despise even more when applied to a past that did not even exist.
 We had been discussing the results of the recent presidential elections in both Brazil and the US, in which roughly 30% of voters seemed to support a song-and-dance about returning to a past time of greatness, circa the 50s – a time associated with full employment, consumption and happiness that somehow does not include a time of Jim Crow laws, dictatorships, or any of the many customs by which peoples of African of Amerindian decent were prohibited from sharing public services and space with the ruling class.
 The nostalgia referred to a time so whitewashed it was called ‘the golden years’, an imaginarium conveniently devoid of the wars and other hypocrisies of the era – including the other bellicose adventures against the many make-believe enemies that not only remain lucrative today, they are still causing mass migrations of peoples from all over in search of safety and prosperity.
 If that were not enough, there are now environmental calamities to be added to the toxic mix, whereby entire breakdowns of society as it had been known are underway.
-What is worse is that nostalgia is truly contagious: older generations can easily contaminate younger ones with a longing for selective pasts when there were – supposedly – happier days, times of no divisions nor discord in an era of grey sweaters and no choices.
+What is worse is that nostalgia is truly contagious: older generations can easily contaminate younger ones with a longing for selective pasts when there were – supposedly – happier days, times of neither division nor discord in an era of grey sweaters and no choices.

 I could only laugh when my wise friend placed his final arguments.
 Of course!
 The past is always happier!
+I thought.
 I remembered mine: I lived in a dictatorship – my father’s – whose authority was unquestioned.
 No democracy was allowed in the house under any circumstances, which means I had to learn at a very young age how to place unsolicited opinions very, very carefully.
 Yet, somehow, I was freer, surrounded by limitations and unable to choose anything, except for playing outside in the world my parents trusted enough to relax and have no idea where I was for most of the day, which means they got a break from me; I got a break from the tyranny; they probably got a break from each other, which means all of us had something to talk about at the end of the day.
 That also means that there were less egos rubbing against each other all the time within a household that had more rules and less options than many nowadays.
-I watch in agony at friends raising children today, pretending to like playing with their children during all their free time, being their chauffeurs and bodyguards, pretending to like the friendliness of democracy in their households, apartments, little prison cells where they are incarcerated to take care of children without any help – unless, of course, they pay “illegals”.
+I watch in agony at friends raising children today, pretending to like playing with their children during all their free time, enslaved as their childrens’ chauffeurs and bodyguards, pretending to like the friendliness of democracy in their households, which are now apartments, little prison cells where they are incarcerated to take care of children without any help – unless, of course, they pay “illegals”.

 It looks like I am turning into a nostalgic and cranky old man.
 It is indeed presumptuous to affirm whether there was more or less friction among egos in society forty years ago.
 Regardless, the friction of rubbing our bodies together in tango is better and certainly more exciting than that of rubbing our egos against one another – if not for the fact that there are few things more abrasive than opposing narratives of the past, of the story of a nation, of who gets included in it and who is illegal.